thought-machine/spot-interruption-exporter/README.md

 $ terraform -chdir=infra/gcp destroy
 ```

+### Kubernetes manifests
+`kustomize/` holds relevant kubernetes config files.
+You will likely want to overlay the base resources.
+For an example of how you might do this, see `kustomize/example-overlay`.

+## Verifying

 You can send a test message via
 ```bash
 $ gcloud pubsub topics publish spot-interruption-exporter-topic --message '{
   "protoPayload": {